 My Spanish now-husband couldn’t help but laugh when I looked, puzzled, at our new coffee maker.
 I was jetlagged, yes, but also coming off six weeks of straight drip machine American coffee.
 The cafetera had me reconsidering a caffeine boost and swapping it for a siesta.

 ‘Venga ya,’ he said, exasperated, ‘every time you come back into town, you act like you’re a complete newbie to Spain!’
 He twisted off the bottom of the pot, filled it with steaming water and ordered me to unpack.

 Even after eight years of calling Spain home, I can so clearly remember the days when everything in Seville was new, terrifying and overwhelming.
 That time when the prospect of having a conversation with my landlord over the phone meant nervously jotting down exactly what I’d say to him before dialing.

-You know my Spain story – graduate, freak out about getting a teaching job in Spain, hassles with my visa, taking a leap by moving to a foreign country where I knew not a soul.
+You know my Spain story – graduate, freak out about getting a teaching job in Spain, find an internationally recognized TESOL certificate that would make me competitive in the ESL world and successfully complete it, hassles with my visa, taking a leap by moving to a foreign country where I knew not a soul.
 How I settled into a profession I swore I never would, found a partner and fought bureaucracy.
 I’ve come a long way since locking myself in my bedroom watching Arrested Development to avoid Spanish conversation, though each year I get more and more emails from aspiring expats and TEFL teachers who ask themselves the same questions:

 Is it all worth it?
 Is it possible at all?
 How can I do it?